Electoral Bait & Switch

 And what can be done about it

-to preorder a copy of the book, click here
+by Bill Petrocelli (Prometheus Books) to order a copy of the book, click here

 The Current, Distorted Version of the Electoral College Has to Go!

 The 2016 election result was not the way the Electoral College was supposed to work.
 Alexander Hamilton, James Madison, and the other drafters of the Constitution would be appalled at the way it has resulted in minority rule.This is not the way it was supposed to work.

 The current system is a rogue ship that set out years ago from its original anchorage in the Constitution.
 It is now floundering—unable to go back to its 18th century moorings but equally unable to reach the safety of the equal-rights amendments enacted since then.
 It’s a ship that’s ready to sink.

 There’s some guy in Wyoming whose vote is worth three times more than mine.
 This has been going on in every presidential election for my entire life, and I’m sick and tired of it.
 How does this happen?
 It’s because of the way the Electoral College has been rigged to work.
 It takes about three times as many votes to elect an Elector in California as it does to elect one in Wyoming.

 This is a blatant form of voting discrimination, and the sooner it ends the better.